Athletes Village for Olympics could house virus patients

 As another alternative, Koike said on Friday that the Tokyo city government would buy a hotel to house patients.

-Through Thursday, Japan had reported about 3,300 cases of cornoavirus with 74 deaths, according to the health ministry.
+Through Thursday, Japan had reported about 3,300 cases of coronavirus with 74 deaths, according to the health ministry.
 Tokyo reported 97 new cases on Thursday with officials looking for more beds in the capital as totals rise.

 The coronavirus causes mild or moderate symptoms for most people and can include a fever, coughing and mild pneumonia.
 The risk of death is greater for older adults and people with other health problems.